mcanouil/NACHO/README.md

 *NACHO* is able to load, visualise and normalise the exported NanoString nCounter data and facilitates the user in performing a quality control.
-*NACHO* does this by visualising Quality Control metrics, expression of control genes, principal components and sample specific size factors in an interactive web application.
+*NACHO* does this by visualising quality control metrics, expression of control genes, principal components and sample specific size factors in an interactive web application.